 It did not take long for it to become apparent that Leeds were doing more than well.
 Backed on by 9,000 supporters in the away end, the visitors were clearly not just going to sit back and hope to scrape a result.

-Neville, vociferously booed every time he touched the ball, was struggling to cope with the physicality and athleticism of Johnson, and Beckford – who was reported to be potentially playing his last game for the club amid interest from Newcastle – had a couple of early sights at goal.
+Neville, vociferously booed every time he touched the ball, was struggling to cope with the physicality and athleticism of Bradley Johnson, and Beckford – who was reported to be potentially playing his last game for the club amid interest from Premier League side Newcastle United – had a couple of early sights at goal.

 But the Red Devils also looked dangerous as Rooney, in the midst of a 34-goal season, showed glimpses of his class.